techidaily/site-games-able/source/_posts/disabling-device-lockup-the-solution-for-error-0x887a0006.md

 ## 5\.
 Roll Back the Most Recent Graphics Driver Update

  A few players have said they fixed error 0x887A0006 by rolling back graphics drivers.
 Applying such a resolution will restore the previous graphics driver installed on your PC.
 If the file for your previous graphics driver remains saved, you can select to roll back the driver via Device Manager.
-This article about[how to roll back a driver](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) includes instructions for applying this possible fix.
+This article about [how to roll back a driver](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) includes instructions for applying this possible fix.

 ![The Roll Back Driver button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/roll-back-driver-option.jpg)